 Multiple inheritance is an intermediate-to-advanced topic and therefore, the material in this chapter will NOT be on an exam.
 Also, the material in this chapter will NOT be required in solutions to programming assignments.

 Multiple inheritance is the ability of a class to inherit from multiple, independent classes.
-It is NOT the same concept as chained inheritance as shown in the Classes & Objects chapter with Parent<-Child<-GrandChild classes.
+It is NOT the same concept as chained or vertical inheritance as shown in the Classes & Objects chapter with Parent<-Child<-GrandChild classes.
 An example of multiple inheritance is a SoftwareDeveloper class that inherits from two classes: Employee class and Alumni class.
 The Employee class and Alumni class are independent, unrelated classes.

 Multiple inheritance in Python is implemented via an approach known as C3 Linearization.
 It specifies the order of method calls based on graph relationships.
 In Python, this is know as Method Resolution Order (MRO).
 In the second code example below, MRO is demonstrated.